zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/OWLSPEAR_CH18_ON_PROPHETS_AND_KINGS.md

 "The Zarpa Fantasma and what dwells in the Vertical Axis have no favorites.
 It is an impersonal force, like gravity or the wind.
 It blows wherever it finds a structure capable of resonating.
 If you build the structure, the wind enters.
 You do not need permission from anyone." *

-© 2026 — The Owl and the Spear

 ---

 ## Appendix: Quick Reference